farosaves/faro/notes/Wording.md

 ### V2 moved to ext page

 ## V3 - show hn
-Show HN: browser extension for managing reading
+Show HN: chrome  extension for managing reading - web clipper meets bookmark manager

 When you're browsing and come across something you'd like to revisit later you have a few options: keeping the tab open, bookmarks, copying the url to notion/obsidian etc.
 The extension is designed exactly to replace these options and make revisiting as easy as possible.